-The performance goals are based solely on one or more of the following criteria: total investment income; total net investment income; realized and unrealized gains and losses; overall credit performance of the investment portfolio; liquidity; operating efficiency performance; growth and diversification of the overall investment portfolio; sustaining and growing dividends and distributions to stockholders; return on average stockholders' equity; and net asset value.
-In addition, to the extent consistent with Section 162(m) of the Code, the performance goals may be calculated without regard to certain extraordinary or other pre-determined items.
+The performance goals (the "Performance Goals") are established based on one or more of the following criteria:

+- total investment income; - net investment income: - net investment income per share: - realized and unrealized gains and losses: - net increase in net assets resulting from operations per share: - overall credit performance of the investment portfolio; liquidity; operating efficiency performance; - growth and diversification of the overall investment portfolio; - sustaining dividend distributions to stockholders; - return on average stockholders' equity; net asset value; - or any combination thereof.

+In addition, to the extent consistent with 162(m) of the Code with respect to compensation intended to qualify with such section, the performance goals may be calculated without regard to certain extraordinary or pre-determined items.